lgbouma/lgbouma.com/content/_index.md

 Some recent projects have included:

-* Creating light curves of stars in open clusters and moving groups from the TESS full frame images.
+* Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
 The first data release covers about one sixth of the galactic plane.
   [(paper)](/pdfs/cdips-I.pdf).

 * Discovering that the hot Jupiter WASP-4b appears to have arrived early for the